 The measures are valid for as long as grounds justifying the security or precautionary measures persist.
 It also ends if a decision is given in the main action.
-4 Is there a possibility of appeal against the measure?

 As already described, a court can order seizure or arrest and an interim injunction by means of a final judgment (Urteil) (following a hearing) or by an order (Beschluss) (Sections 922 and 936 of the Code of Civil Procedure).